This Agreement sets out the terms and conditions upon which Capita will provide translation and/ or interpreting services to the Customer.

 20.8 Unless otherwise agreed in writing, no failure by either party to exercise any right or remedy available to it hereunder nor any delay so to exercise any such right to remedy shall operate as a waiver of it nor shall any single or partial exercise of any right or remedy preclude any other or further exercise thereof or the exercise of any other right or remedy.

 20.9 This Agreement shall not give rise to any rights enforceable by a third party pursuant to the Contract (Rights of Third Parties) Act 1999 but without prejudice to any rights or remedies that exist or are available apart from that Act.

-20.10 To give notice under this Agreement, a letter must be delivered personally or sent by pre-paid recorded first class post or facsimile transmission to the address or fax numbers set out within the Quotation or to any other address or fax number given in writing.
-The Parties may serve notice by e-mail provided that such email is followed by letter sent to the address set out in the Quotation.
+20.10 To give notice under this Agreement, a letter must be delivered personally or sent by pre-paid recorded first class post or facsimile transmission to the address or fax numbers within the Quotation or to any other address or fax number given in writing.
+The Parties may serve notice by e-mail provided that such email is followed by letter sent to the address within the Quotation.
 A notice delivered by hand is served when delivered, a notice sent by first class recorded post is served 48 hours after posting and a notice served by fax or email is served when the fax is sent and confirmed by a conformation receipt or email is sent.

 20.11 These terms and conditions shall:

 20.11.1 apply to and be incorporated into this Agreement; and

 20.11.2 apply to and be incorporated in any Quotation and Order; and